MahnoorPortfolio/Personal-Portfolio-Website/README.md

 ### Customization

 - **Text Content**: All text can be edited directly in the `.html` files (`index.html`, `about.html`, etc.).
 - **Styling**: All styles, colors, and fonts can be customized in `css/style.css`.
-Key color variables are defined at the top of the file in the `:root` section.
+Key color variables for the default (dark) theme are in the `:root` section, and variables for the light theme are defined under the `body.light-mode` rule.
 - **Images**: Replace the images in the `images` folder with your own.
 Ensure the profile picture (`girl_picture.jpg`) and project images have the same filenames or update the paths in the HTML.

 ## License